Truck mix Truck Tralier Truck Truck Truck JCB

 The density ranges from 800-1000 kg/m3.
 The major use of this type of cellular concrete is found in the manufacturing of pre-cast blocks for non-load-bearing brickwork.

 Light-density cellular concrete has a density in the range of 400 –600 kg/m3.
-LDCC is ideal for thermal and sound insulations.
-They act as a resistance against fire accidents, termites and moisture absorbent.
+LDCC is ideal for thermal and sound insulation.
+They act as a resistance against fire accidents, termites and moisture absorption.
 They have also proved to be a better substitute for glass wool, wood wool and Thermocol.

-- Cellular lightweight concrete is utilized as thermal insulation in the form of bricks and blocks over flat roofs or non-loading walls.
+1. Cellular lightweight concrete is utilised as thermal insulation in the form of bricks and blocks over flat roofs or non-loading walls.

-- Application in the bridge to prevent freezing.
+8. Application of the bridge to prevent freezing.

 Advantages of Cellular Concrete